mist/android/.github/ISSUE_TEMPLATE/bug_report.md

  - App version. [e.g. 2.22.1]

 **Additional context**
-If you have anything to add the information above, please do it here
+If you have anything else to add to the information above, please do it here